signalpoint/DrupalGap/docs/08_Menus/index.md

 - main_menu
 - navigation

-Similar to the example above, each of these menus also has a matching block that can be placed into a region wihtin our app's theme.
+Similar to the example above, each of these menus also has a matching block that can be placed into a region within our app's theme.